-This annual review allows faculty to 'keep track' of how their doctoral students are moving along with their academic work.
-It allows faculty to assess, for instance, what courses the student has taken, what grades the student has achieved, and whether the student has completed all university requirements for the doctoral degree (Ph.D. or EdD).
+The Doctoral Portfolio (electronic format) is used for the annual review that allows faculty to 'keep track' of how their doctoral students are moving along their academic work.
 In addition to allowing faculty to have access to their students' data, the new electronic format for the annual review will allow doctoral students to develop an electronic portfolio of their work: a place where they can upload papers, presentations, list their conference presentations, memberships in professional organizations, and research interests.